MeteTatar/MeteTatar/README.md

 <h1 align="center">Hi 👋, I'm Mete Tatar</h1>
-<p>I am an electronic communication technology student at Gaziantep University.</p>
-<p>I started software in high school and continue at university.
+<p>I am an electronic communication technology student at Gaziantep University.I started software in high school and continue at university.
 I want to improve myself in this field.</p>

 <h3 align="left">Languages and Tools:</h3>